reductstore/homepage/_posts/2023-10-13-Implementing-open-source-ai-anomaly-detection.md

 The importance of anomaly detection also extends to quality control in manufacturing, where it can spot defects on assembly lines avoiding costly recalls and, hopefully, ensuring customer satisfaction.

 Real-time implementation of open-source models for this purpose allows these sectors to react quickly to anomalies and make informed decisions instantly.
-Additionally, the utilization of labels to tag data allows for further utilization of the said labels in order to conduct statistical analysis and obtain valuable insights.
+Additionally, the utilization of labels to label data allows for further utilization of the said labels in order to conduct statistical analysis and obtain valuable insights.

 ## Exploring Anomalib: A Deep Learning Library for Anomaly Detection in Images